gerhard-brown/virtual-smart-distribution-grids/README.md

 Parameter	Description

-fthres	The file threshold that determines the amount of readings per text file before transfer to a Gateway Host.
+fthres:	The file threshold that determines the amount of readings per text file before transfer to a Gateway Host.

-volt_range	The voltage range for generated voltage sensor readings.
+volt_range:	The voltage range for generated voltage sensor readings.

-volt_offset	The offset value with which voltage readings can vary.
+volt_offset:	The offset value with which voltage readings can vary.

-amp_range	The electrical current range for generated current sensor readings.
+amp_range:	The electrical current range for generated current sensor readings.

-amp_offset	The offset value with which current readings can vary.
+amp_offset:	The offset value with which current readings can vary.

-temp_range	The temperature range for generated temperature sensor readings.
+temp_range:	The temperature range for generated temperature sensor readings.

-temp_offset	The offset value with which temperature readings can vary.
+temp_offset:	The offset value with which temperature readings can vary.

-hum_range	The humidity range for generated humidity sensor readings.
+hum_range:	The humidity range for generated humidity sensor readings.

-hum_offset	The offset value with which humidity readings can vary.
+hum_offset:	The offset value with which humidity readings can vary.

-waitt	The time a Gateway host will wait before it transfers its files to the Backend host.
+waitt:	The time a Gateway host will wait before it transfers its files to the Backend host.